 - The sponsor must ensure that telephone helpline and on-line operators providing customer support services mentioned in condition 1:

-- have received training in the correct use and performance of the device, and the interpretation of the test result; and
+- have received training in the correct use and performance of the device, and the interpretation of the test result; and any safety related information, and

 - provide advice to users on how to contact relevant local state and territory health department support services including phone lines and websites.